Entry-Level Writing Requirement

 Q: Who can help me if I am having financial questions?

-A: You can stop by the Financial Aid Office, Student Services Building, between the hours of 9:00 am and 5:00 pm, Monday through Friday, or call the office during these hours at 951-827-3878.
+A: You can stop by the Highlander One-Stop Shop (HOSS), First Floor, Student Services Building, between the hours of 9:00 am and 5:00 pm, Monday through Friday, or call the office during these hours at 951-827-3878.
 For the UCR policy on remedial and repeated courses, see the Financial Aid website at www.finaid.ucr.edu and select “Maintaining Eligibility.”

 The Financial Aid office assists students with meeting educational expenses that cannot be met from personal resources.
 For more information on grants, loans, employment, scholarships and corresponding application deadlines, go to finaid.ucr.edu or e-mail finaid@ucr.edu.